BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-09-06-web-best-practices.md

 I have worked on projects that are much less old but where the development of new features was much more painful.

 Today the project is technically up to date, we must be on the latest version of React while it had started on a version _0.x.x_.
-In this world of web technologies often criticized (eg: the many articles on the _Javascript Fatigue_) whose tools and practices are constantly evolving, keeping a project "up to date" remains a real challenge.
+In this world of often criticized web technologies where tools and practices are constantly evolving (eg: the many articles on the _Javascript Fatigue_), to keep a project "up to date" remains a real challenge.

 ![number of versions of the application 1445](/images/posts/bonnes-pratiques-web/releases.png)